kliment-olechnovic/voronota/expansion_js/README.markdown

 [https://github.com/kliment-olechnovic/voronota/releases](https://github.com/kliment-olechnovic/voronota/releases).

 The archive contains the Voronota-JS software in the 'expansion_js' subdirectory.
-There is a ready-to-use statically compiled "voronota-js" program for 64 bit Linux systems.
+There is a ready-to-use statically compiled 'voronota-js' program for 64 bit Linux systems.
 This executable can be rebuilt from the provided source code to work on any modern Linux, macOS or Windows operating systems.